ans-group/docs.ukfast.co.uk/source/security/threatmonitoring/alert-remediation-tips/secure-ciphers.md

 ### NGINX

-In NGINX, we need can specify cyphers to the virtual host you wish to secure.
+In NGINX, we need can specify ciphers to the virtual host you wish to secure.
 These are commonly `.conf` files found in the directory `/etc/nginx/conf.d`, with one for each of your websites.

-To specify secure cyphers for these virtual hosts, we can add the latest cyphers from <https://syslink.pl/cipherlist/> to our host, as shown below:
+To specify secure ciphers for these virtual hosts, we can add the latest ciphers from <https://syslink.pl/cipherlist/> to our host, as shown below:

 ```nginx
 server {